AnyLog-co/documentation/mapping data to tables.md

 !sample_data
 </pre>

-Publish the data using the below command
+Publish the data using one of the below commands:
+1) Avoiding the network API (better performance than using the network call):
 <pre>
 mqtt publish where broker=local and topic=anylog_test and message=!sample_data
 </pre>
+2) Using the network API:
 <pre>
 mqtt publish where broker=10.0.0.78 and port = 7850 and topic=anylog_test and message=!sample_data
 </pre>